uikit/uikit-site/docs/pages/parallax.md

 ## Responsive

+It's recommended to use `vw` or `vh` as length units instead of pixels.
+The parallax will adapt depending on the viewport.

-It's possible to disable the parallax for different device widths by applying the `media` option to the attribute and adding the appropriate viewport width.
-Add a number in pixel, for example `media: 640`, or a breakpoint, for example `media: @m`.
-The parallax will be shown from the specified viewport width and upwards, but not below.
+The parallax can also be applied to certain viewports only.
+Add the `media` option with one of possible values.
+For example, add a number in pixel, e.g. `640`, or a breakpoint, e.g. `@s`, `@m`, `@l` or `@xl`.
+The parallax will be shown for the specified viewport width and larger.

 ```html
 <div uk-parallax="media: @m"></div>